HL7/cql/input/pages/09-b-cqlreference.md

 If the high boundary of the interval is closed and non-null, this operator returns the high value of the interval.
 If the high boundary of the interval is closed and <span class="kw">null</span>, this operator returns the <span class="kw">maximum</span> value for the point type of the interval.

 If the high boundary of the interval is open and non-null, this operator returns the <span class="kw">predecessor</span> of the high value of the interval.
-If the high boundary of the interval is open and <span class="kw">null</span>, this operator returns an _uncertainty_ from the low bounday of the interval (using <span class="id">[Start](#start)</span> operator semantics to determine the low boundary) to the <span class="kw">maximum</span> value for the point type of the interval.
+If the high boundary of the interval is open and <span class="kw">null</span>, this operator returns an _uncertainty_ from the low boundary of the interval (using <span class="id">[Start](#start)</span> operator semantics to determine the low boundary) to the <span class="kw">maximum</span> value for the point type of the interval.

 If the high boundary is <span class="kw">null</span> and the interval point type is unknown, a choice of types, or <span class="id">Any</span>, then the result cannot be determined and this operator returns <span class="kw">null</span>.